Because we’re great at what we do.

 Why is an effective investigation important?

-• Impartial investigation and analysis of the complaint enables the company to address and resolve the issue early on.
+- Impartial investigation and analysis of the complaint enables the company to address and resolve the issues early on.

-• It shows the complainant that the company takes his or her concerns seriously and assists the employer in creating and maintaining a respectful and productive workplace.
+- It shows the complainant that the company takes their concerns seriously and assists the employer in creating and maintaining a respectful and productive workplace.

-• If the employee feels that his or her concerns have been adequately addressed, he or she is less likely to go to a party outside the company for satisfaction, such as the EEOC, an attorney, or a labor union.
+- If the employee feels that their concerns have been adequately addressed, they are less likely to go to a party outside the company for satisfaction, such as the EEOC, an attorney, or a labor union.

 The use of an independent investigator is important for minimizing or eliminating the mere appearance of bias in the investigation process, promoting trust and cooperation in the investigation and in the workplace.